alexc155/auto-git-pull/README.md

 * A log of operations is kept in the `logs` directory at the root of the project.

+* To see the most recent logs, use the --show-logs switch

 ## Tests

 ```